khalil5754/khalil5754.github.io/_posts/2023-01-24-your-new-blog-post.md

 penguins.head()
 ```

-Note, we used penguins.head() because this is a 343 row dataset.
+Note we used penguins.head() because this is a 343 row dataset.
 While usually you should be looking more deeply into a dataset and conducting some exploratory analysis to validate and ensure it's ready to be worked with, we're lucky enough to be using a built-in dataset that comes baked into Seaborn.
-Here is what the dataset looks like:
+Here is what the dataset's first five rows look like:

 <img width="574" alt="image" src="https://user-images.githubusercontent.com/44441178/221719927-928db570-defb-4b7d-bab4-bb5355cd268d.png">

 Okay, we can work with this.
-First thing's first: XGBoost is not going to like the null values, so let me take this opportunity to show you how to drop rows with null values.
+First thing's first: XGBoost is not going to like the null values, so let me take this opportunity to quickly show you how to drop rows with null values.

 ```
 penguins.dropna(inplace = True)